 Adobe Acrobat Reader is a highly functional annotation app, which users rely on to view and sign their PDFs.
 Open PDF files from email, the web, or any app that supports sharing as you search, scroll, and zoom in and out.
 You can comment on PDFs using sticky notes and drawing tools or highlight and mark up text with annotation tools.
 Fill out PDF forms by typing text into fields and use your finger to e-sign any document.
 Save and share documents through a free Adobe Document Cloud account or Dropbox.

-In-app purchases lets you create PDFs, reorder pages, and convert Micorsoft Office files and images.
+In-app purchases let you create PDFs, reorder pages, and convert Microsoft Office files and images.
 We also include the desktop version of Adobe Acrobat reader among our best PDF editors.